Aeroel/train_game/README.md

 Once these three are done, I suppose the basic idea will be fully complete, yay!

+**Player control**

+On mobile, there is a joystick, on PC movement is accomplished using WASD and/or arrow keys.

+**Running client and server**
 How to install on Windows or Android:
 First of all, for android I need termux with node installed.
 The steps are pretty much identical on windows and android